 This is probably because of guava’s antioxidants and detoxifying qualities.

-It can help keep your skin glowing and reduce the premature aging of your skin.
+It can help keep your skin glowing and reduce premature aging.

 Guava’s antibacterial qualities are also helpful in treating acne problems.

 Guava, especially guava leaves, are known for their wound-healing properties.